CryptoManufaktur-io/akash-docker/README.md

 ## CLI Usage

-A CLI image containing the `akashd` binary is also available.
+A CLI image containing the `akash` binary is also available.
 For example:
 - To display node status:
   ```bash
   docker compose run --rm cli tendermint show-node-id